speechly/speechly-unity-dotnet/README.md

 ### Unity example

-Streams a pre-recorded raw audio file (16 bit mono, 16000 samples/sec) to Speechly via the websocket API, logs data using callbacks.
+The example below streams a pre-recorded raw audio file (16 bit mono, 16000 samples/sec) to Speechly via the websocket API, logs data using callbacks.

-`manualUpdate: true` postpones Speechly callbacks until you manually run `SpeechlyClient.Update()`.
+Constructing SpeechlyClient requires an `appId` to connect to a configuration that determines if the NLU engine should detect intents and keywords (entities) from the spoken utterance in addition to speech-to-text (ASR).
+Setting `manualUpdate: true` postpones SpeechlyClient's callbacks (OnSegmentChange, OnTranscript...) until you manually run `SpeechlyClient.Update()`.
 This enables you to use Unity API in callbacks, which need to be executed in the main Unity thread.

 ```
 using Speechly.SLUClient;